radiantlogic-v8/documentation-ido/documentation/mcp-server/settingup-mcpserver.md

 #### 2.3 `get_account_context`

-**Purpose.** Return the comprehensive context of an account: attributes, owner, repository, groups, permissions, risks, control defects.
+Returns the comprehensive context of an account: attributes, owner, repository, groups, permissions, risks, control defects.
 Use this to answer *"what does this account do, who owns it, is it risky?"*.

 | Input | Type | Required | Description |
 | --- | --- | --- | --- |